ark-lang/ark-docs/README.md

 This file serves as a reference to the language, and not as an introduction.
-If you are familiar with other languages like C, Rust, C++, Go, ... then most of this document should be relatively easy to use as a cheat sheet.
+If you are familiar with other languages like C, Rust, C++, Go, ... then most of this document should be easy to use as a cheat sheet.

 However, if you are a new programmer, this will probably be quite tricky to use as an introduction to the language (and programming in general).
 This is